 Today I received a “K&F Canon EOS-M4/3 PRO” adapter (bought from https://www.kentfaith.com/).
 This is a new design advertised as being of high precision.
 I was specially interested as this is one of the very few or maybe the only series of relatively low cost adapters with a non-reflective black interior finish.
 This is is important to prevent reflections that otherwise degrade image contrast or create flare and ghost images.
 Please see Black anodised aluminium in IR and Commlite products: how I wasted my money.

 In my previous post Lens adapter with filter drawer I described the problem of rear mounted filters modifying the effective flange distance.
 I described how this “shortening of the flange distance” made it impossible to focus a very wide angle lens at infinity.
-I solved this by adding 0.3 mm of shim to an Canon EF to Nikon G adapter.
+I solved this by adding 0.45 mm of shim to a Canon EF to Nikon G adapter.

 I also measured the flange-to-flange distance of the “DEO-TECH OWL EF/MFT” adapter I described recently: exactly 24.75 mm.
 This adapter measures correct to the 0.01 mm resolution of the digital calipers I used.
 With no filter in the adapter, when focusing the same lenses as tested with the K&F adapter, the focusing scales show the correct distances.

 If the flange-to-flange distance is too long it prevents infinity focus, which would be more of a problem than an increase in the nearest possible focusing distance.
-From the post “Adapter flange focal distance errors” by Jim Kasson it turns out that even expensive adapters can be significantly shorter than expected, although not as short as this “K&F Canon EOS-M4/3 PRO”.
-Contrary to Jim Kasson’s report the Novoflex MFT/CO (M42) and MFT/OM adapters I own are both within 0.01 mm of the expected flange-to-flange distance while a “K&F OM-M4/3 (not Pro)” is only 0.19 mm too short.
+From the post “Adapter flange focal distance errors” by Jim Kasson it turns out that even expensive adapters can apparently in some cases be significantly shorter than expected, although not as short as this “K&F Canon EOS-M4/3 PRO”.
+Contrary to Jim Kasson’s report that Novoflex adapters are short by design, the Novoflex MFT/CO (M42) and MFT/OM adapters I own are both within 0.01 mm of the expected flange-to-flange distance.
+In contrast, a “K&F OM-M4/3 (not Pro)” is only 0.19 mm too short.
 With respect to image quality, a short adapter is not much of a problem with an old-fashioned prime lens focused by displacing all the optic elements and groups together.
-In contrast in many modern primes or zooms with focusing mechanisms that work by moving individual optical groups the design assumes that the rear optical element is always located exactly at the designed distance from the sensor.
+However, many modern primes and zooms have focusing mechanisms that work by moving individual optical groups and their design assumes that the rear optical element is always located exactly at the correct distance from the sensor.
 Altering this distance degrades image quality.
 A nice explanation is given in the post “Lens adapters — FUD to enlightenment” by Jim Kasson.

 I have bought earlier some other K&F Concept adapters and they have been o.k. in design although they have in several cases required some tuning of the tension of springs and once of them required the fine-adjustment of the position of the tab that engaged a lever in the adapted lens.
 They have also been in the past very good when I have complained and solved problems smoothly.
 [2020-07-01] I wrote to them some minutes ago and I will update this post when I receive an answer.
-[2020-07-04] Three days have passed and I haven’t received an answer.
+[2020-08-08] I haven’t received an answer, yet.